baechuu1/nessus-juice-shop-lab/README.md

 - Strong encryption (AES-GCM, TLS 1.2/1.3) is supported
 - Demonstrates proper cryptographic configuration despite trust issues

+nessus-juice-shop-lab/
+├── README.md
+├── screenshots/
+├── reports/
+├── notes/
+└── remediation/

+## Disclaimer
+This project was conducted in an authorized local lab environment for educational purposes only.

 ## Observations
 The scan produced primarily informational findings with one medium-severity issue.
 This reflects a realistic scenario where vulnerability scans generate large volumes of low-severity data that require analysis and prioritization.